 Matrix Editor Lets you create or edit data in a matrix (or grid).
-A cell can be edited by typing in a new value and pressing Enter.
-For more information see "Matrix Editor," page 6-1.
+A cell can be edited by typing in a new value and pressing ENTER.
+For more information see MATRIX EDITOR, Chapter 6.
+Graphics Editor Opens the Graphics Editor, which is an interactive TKF file editor.
+This menu item will be inactive if you have not purchased the Graphics Editor.
 Source Browser Searches source files for string patterns.
-For more information see "GAUSS Source Browser," page 8-1.
-Library Tool Lets you manage the contents of libraries.
-For more information see "Library Tool," page 7-1.
-DOS Compatibility Window Runs programs that expect an 80x25 window that understands ANSI escape characters.
+For more information see GAUSS Source Browser, Chapter 8.
+Lib Tool Lets you manage the contents of libraries.
+For more information see LIBRARY TOOL, Chapter 7.
+DOS Compatibility Window Opens a DOS Compatibility window.